Chillley2/Chillley2/README.md

 ## Hi there 👋

+Currently working with personal projects, trying to untangle all things that Python and Git can provide... not too easy 😅 It's fun atleast!

 <!--
 **Chillley2/Chillley2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.